logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 * Click **DONE** to return to the _Service accounts_ page.

 * Rename it in the following format: `<project-id>-credentials.json` - replace to your project id.
 Move it to the `/etc/logzio-pubsub` folder you've created at the beginning of this step.

-**Important note: If you are naming it differently please follow [these steps]() as well.
+###### Variation

+* If your credentials file name isn't of the default format `<<project_id>>-credentials.json`, follow [the steps below](#cred-info) as well.

 </div>

 ##### Build your Pub/Sub input YAML file

-Make `pubsub-input.yml`, which will hold your Pub/Sub input configuration.
+Create a file 'pubsub-input.yml' to hold your Pub/Sub input configuration.
-To create the file run the following command as root then open the file in your text editor:
+To create the file run the following command as root.
+Then open the file in your text editor:

 ```shell
 touch /etc/logzio-pubsub/pubsub-input.yml
 ```

-Paste this code block to your file.
+Paste this code block into your file.
 Complete configuration instructions are below the code block. 👇

 ```yaml